 - the establishment of the Victorian community partnership governance group, which provides a regular forum for relationship building, policy development, and the exchange of information

 - annual Victorian community sector forums on topics of mutual interest, which are attended by Ministers from all three education portfolios

 - the publication of

 Creating engaging schools for all children and young people: What works – research by the community sector identifying principles of good practice to keep children engaged at school.

 Victorian Council of Social Service to find out more.

 Strategic Partnerships program

-The Strategic Partnerships program (SPP) provides funding to not-for-profit organisations to deliver programs to improve student achievement, engagement, health and wellbeing and/or teacher capacity.
+The Strategic Partnerships Program (SPP) provides funding to not-for-profit organisations to deliver curriculum enrichment and enhancement programs that improve student achievement across the Victorian curriculum and/or teacher capacity.

-The SPP supports organisations to provide programs for students and teachers that enable them to access learning opportunities not usually available in mainstream classrooms.
+The SPP supports programs across Victoria that enable students and teachers to access curriculum-aligned learning opportunities not usually available in mainstream settings.

 - student learning